microsoft/AzureSynapseScriptsAndAccelerators/Assessment/README.md

 d-----         4/16/2021  10:48 AM                logs
 Enter the name Source System Type to connect to(SQLServer, APS, SYNAPSE, TERADATA, NETEZZA, SNOWFLAKE).
 Default on Enter: [Synapse]: APS
 Would you like to filter the Database to Inventory. % = All DBs or dbname,dbname delimited.
 Default on Enter: [%]:
 Enter the name/ip of the Server to connect to.
-Default on Enter: [charisworkspace.sql.azuresynapse.net]: apspod0.centralus.cloudapp.azure.com,17001
+Default on Enter: [testserver.sql.azuresynapse.net]: testaps.centralus.cloudapp.azure.com,17001
 How do you want to connect to the DB (ADPass, AzureADInt, WinInt, SQLAuth).
 Default on Enter: [SQLAUTH]?:
 SQLAUTH Method used.
-Please Enter the UserName: amaarch Password:: **************
+Please Enter the UserName: testuser Password:: **************

 ```